Academic Review and Probation

 ACADEMIC PROGRESSION POLICIES (ALL PROGRAMS)

-• A student who has two or more Low Pass grades in clinical course will be dismissed from the school, regardless of the time frame. (e.g. consecutive or non-consecutive terms; return from LOA).
+• Two or more Low Pass grades in clinical courses, regardless of the time frame (e.g. same term: consecutive or non-consecutive terms, after return from LOA)

 • A student who has been placed on academic probation will require approval from their program director (PD) to take outside graduate course electives.